leavesgrp/SPEIGS/README.md

 #### Use in MATLAB

 SPEIGS is callable from MATLAB by the MEX interface.
-Users can either build the mexfile using **CMakeLists.txt** from `matlab`  directory or download the pre-built mex files and run
+Users can either build the mexfile using **CMakeLists.txt** from `matlab`  directory or download the pre-built mex files from https://github.com/leavesgrp/SPEIGS/releases/tag/v1.0.0 and run

 ```
 install_mex